copperlight/scalaplat-skeleton/README.md

 # Scalaplat Skeleton

-Example project for a single service leveraging scalplat libraries and conventions.
+Example project for a single service leveraging scalaplat libraries and conventions.

 There is a simple Akka Http Server with two routes defined for the API.